 Stress can also be caused by a build-up of small things over time.
-For example, you may not feel valued at work or you may have a child whose behaviour has been consistently hard to deal with.
+You might have trouble commuting to work, or you may have a child whose behaviour has been consistently hard to deal with.

 If you feel stressed or under pressure, there are some techniques you can learn to help you relax and wind down.

-If you have PTSD, you may get any of the common symptoms of stress, such as poor sleep, worrying, tearfulness, irritability and mood swings.
+If you have PTSD, you may get any of the common effects of stress (see Impact of stress above).
 It’s also characterised by: